SpLouk/splouk.github.io/_posts/2025-12-19-frontend-state-management.md

 ## What is addressability

-Web pages are accessed using **U**niversal **R**esource **L**ocators, or URLs.
-As implied by the name, the URL points to a specific resource provided by your website.
-In other words, it is an address -- a way to communicate about where something is.
+Web pages are accessed using **U**niversal **R**esource **L**ocators, or URLs.<a class='footnote-link' href="#Note1">1</a> As implied by the name, the URL points to a specific resource provided by your website.
+In other words, it is an address: a way to communicate about where something is.
 When deciding if some state should be addressable, ask yourself: Should this state persist if I bookmark this page for later?
 Or if I share the link to this page with a friend?
 For example, consider a page that shows a list or grid of similar items, where the user can filter the items based on certain qualities.
 Frontend developers often use state to store filter selections, but using the URL's search parameters is preferable for addressability.
 Imagine an ecommerce site that sells fruit.
 A URL for this site might look like: `example.com/shop/apples?colour=red`.
 If I share this link with my friend, they will know I meant to show them red apples.
 Other examples of state that should be addressable include:

 - Pagination
 - Search queries